Connect with us:

 Library

-Students interested in developing leadership skills and in representing the student body can join the Student Leadership Group.
-The group meets weekly and you can self-nominate if you wish to join.
-Members of the Student Leadership Group contribute to and organise community activities such as charity events, student initiatives and activities, and student representative projects, such as grounds redevelopment.
-Student wellbeing is also a focus for the Student Leadership Group.
+All students interested in developing leadership skills and in representing the student body can join the Student Leadership Group.
+This group meets weekly.
+Members of the Student Leadership Group should have a passion for improving our school, they contribute to and organise community activities and initiatives, promote the school to the wider community and they have a focus on student wellbeing.

 Student Services